 The results of the Green Tracks Pilot Project provided recommendations for how the transit authority might integrate green tracks into future light rail systems to realize environmental and social benefits.
 The multifaceted nature of transportation infrastructure provides the Green Tracks Pilot Project a unique platform to advance these benefits across a broad stakeholder group, including community organizations, government agencies, and businesses.
 The larger implications for the State’s Sustainability practices compliment the goal of preserving the natural resources of the Chesapeake Bay through reduced run-off, reduction of the urban heat island effect, and a commitment to environmental justice across a variety of urban and suburban areas.

 The Green Tracks Pilot Project was designed to bridge the knowledge gap between the widely accepted green roof technologies used in the building industry and the related, but less common, technology associated with green tracks.
 This study provides a concrete example of how infrastructure can be transformed from grey to green through retrofitting.
 It also highlights the importance of pilot projects in developing best management practices for stormwater management and green infrastructure.

 Cost based on furnishing, installation, and maintenance for 12 months

 - Aesthetics & quality of life

-- Watering - water should be provided during the first year and initial establishment period
+- Watering - water should be provided during the first year

 - Fertilization - yearly fertilization may benefit and replenish soil nutrients; soil tests should be carried out prior to fertilization to avoid an overload of nutrients